-Everything you need to know about the Cambridge International Curriculum for AS/A Levels
+Everything you need to know about the British International Curriculum for AS/A Levels

-Among Cambridge students, there exists a rumour… A rumour that, one day, you may be walking about your business – perhaps down a scenic backstreet, or along the famous King’s Parade – and you may feel a discreet tap on your shoulder.
+Among British International students, there exists a rumour… A rumour that, one day, you may be walking about your business – perhaps down a scenic backstreet, or along the famous King’s Parade – and you may feel a discreet tap on your shoulder.
 What does it mean?
 It means, of course, that your invitation has finally arrived… Your invitation to become a spy.
-Cambridge has a long-running association with secret intelligence, which has helped, and hindered, Britain through times of war and peace.
+British International has a long-running association with secret intelligence, which has helped, and hindered, Britain through times of war and peace.

 But wait, what does that mean?